Russell Westbrook Dedicates Historic 20-20-20 Triple-Double Performance To Friend Nipsey Hussle

 “That wasn’t for me… that’s for my bro man.
 That’s for Nipsey,” Westbrook said after the game.

-Nipsey Hussle had deep ties to the NBA community, growing up in Los Angeles at the same time as other future players including Westbrook and James Harden.
+Nipsey Hussle had deep ties to the NBA community, having grown up in Los Angeles at the same time as other future players, including Westbrook and James Harden.

 Hussle, whose real name was Ermias Davidson Asghedom, was particularly close to Harden as the two were often seen together participating in charitable efforts and community projects.
-As Rockets Wire reported, the two grew up in the same Los Angeles neighborhood and attended Audobon Middle School together.
+As Rockets Wire reported, the two grew up in the same Los Angeles neighborhood and attended Audubon Middle School together.

-They remained close as both found success in their careers, with Nipsey Hussle congratulating Harden on his NBA MVP awards and NBA record contract extension, and Harden having his friend’s music play before home games at the Toyota Center.
+They remained close as both found success in their careers, with Nipsey Hussle congratulating Harden on his NBA MVP awards and NBA record contract extension, and Harden having his friend’s music played before home games at the Toyota Center.

 Harden was even excused from practice on Monday, the day following Hussle’s death.